 To most of the world, PR ignites visions of a glamorous existence of rubbing shoulders with celebrities and drinking champagne – cue PR maven Samantha Jones in ‘Sex and The City’.

 However, to those in the know it’s so much more than that.
 Rather than glamour-seekers, it attracts talented people with true passion, drive and tenacity.
 In today’s digital universe, where our iPhone is practically as important as one of our limbs, we offer capabilities and tangible results that are beyond the scope of traditional PR agencies.
-That’s what we’re all about at Return On Digital, my first experience in the exciting world of digital PR & outreach.
+That’s what we’re all about at Return, my first experience in the exciting world of digital PR & outreach.

 In my first few weeks at Return, I was introduced to the agency’s various teams.
 We discussed the most effective methods of working together to ensure we deliver the best results for our clients.
 The core values at Return are an integral part of the company culture and also serve as a reminder of our purpose.
 This purpose binds us, the people behind the desks, together as a unified force who “set the bar high”, who “don’t stop until we win”, and who “trust” each other and our clients.

 I quickly learned the importance of cultivating relationships with the press and key industry bloggers to fulfil our clients’ goals.
 However, sometimes client objectives and media demands conflict with one another.
 I have listed my ‘Top 3 Tips’ for blogger and press outreach to outline how I’ve dealt with this challenge:

 Jade’s ‘Top 3 Tips’ for blogger/influencer outreach:

 - Make sure you do your research.
 Don’t make the mistake of contacting a travel blogger about a baby brand, as they may dismiss you for future opportunities.
 RESEARCH is key.